-Pupils applying to join Year 3 to Year 6 are required to complete age relevant CAT4 and writing assessments.
+Pupils applying to join Year 3 to Year 11 are required to complete age-relevant CAT4 and writing assessments.
 In addition to the assessment, parents are required to submit recent school reports and additional school documents if required.

-For pupils applying to join Years 7 to Year 10, there are four stages: verbal and non-verbal reasoning, quantitative skills and spatial assessments, as well as creative writing tasks.
-An interview with the Head of Senior School may be required in some instances.
+For pupils applying to join Years 7 to Year 11, pupils will also have an interview with the Head of Senior School or member of the Senior Team.
 This is a general interview to explore the pupil's interests, attitude to school life, personal qualities, ability to contribute to the College community, support available at home and any other relevant information.

-Applications for the Sixth Form will be based on a combination of CAT4 verbal, non-verbal, quantitative and spatial ability reasoning skills assessments; a meeting with the Head of Sixth Form; character in addition to IGCSE subject grades.
+Applications for the Sixth Form will be based on a combination of CAT4 verbal, non-verbal, quantitative and spatial ability reasoning skills assessments; a meeting with the Head of Sixth Form; character references in addition to IGCSE subject grades or predicted grades.